TheOdinProject/curriculum/javascript/organizing_your_javascript_code/es6_modules.md

 ```

 Note that we only needed the one script tag, as the browser will handle the additional file dependencies for us.
 We also did not need to add the `defer` attribute, as `type="module"` will automatically defer script execution for us.

-But how do we actually import and export?
-In true JavaScript fashion, we don't have just one but two types of importing and exporting: `default` and `named`, and they essentially do the same kind of thing but very slightly differently.
-They can even be mixed and matched in the same file.

 ### CommonJS